 When Does Homeowners Insurance Cover Pet Damage?

-If your dog bites a visitor while on your property, your policy’s liability coverage may help pay for medical expenses or legal costs.
+If your dog bites a visitor while on your property, your home insurance's liability coverage may help pay for medical or legal expenses.

 If your dog bites someone at a park or on a walk, liability protection may still apply.
 This off-premises coverage can help with medical bills and potential lawsuits.